Where to Stay in Grand Canyon

 Tusayan

-• One mile from the South Rim entrance, by far the closest external accommodation.
+• One mile from the South Rim entrance.
+Closest commercial lodging to Grand Canyon.

 Williams